danielres/damn-interesting/README.md

 ### On Vercel

 1. Create a new project, point it to your Github repository.
 2. Under "Settings > Environment variables", define the environment variables needed by DI.
-You will have to replicate the ones found in `.env.example`, ignoring the ones needed stricly for development (at the moment these are the ones defined under `# docker-compose`).
+You will have to replicate the ones found in `.env.example`.

    Notes:

-   - For `PG_URL` and `PG_URL2`: use the values (connection strings) provided by Heroku.
    - For `ENCRYPTION_SECRET` and `ENCRYPTION_SALT`: make sure to use long and secure strings different than the ones found in `.env.example`
    - `PUBLIC_OWNER_USERNAME` has to match exactly your username inside the app
    - `PUBLIC_OWNER_SLUG` has to match exactly the slug (your slugified username) associated to you inside the app